jordanmack/sudt-cli/README.md

 ![Requires.io](https://img.shields.io/requires/github/jordanmack/sudt-cli)
 ![GitHub Repo stars](https://img.shields.io/github/stars/jordanmack/sudt-cli?style=social)

-This is a command line tool to create SUDT tokens on the Nervos Mainnet and Testnet.
+This is a command line tool to create SUDT tokens on the Nervos Mainnet and Testnet and on private Devnets.

 ## Setup